-At Dan Tudor’s recruiting conference over the summer, I met two volleyball coaches from Gonzaga.
+At Dan Tudor’s recruiting conference a few years ago I met two volleyball coaches from Gonzaga.
 As we chatted over dinner, they shared some valuable tips about selecting captains that they learned from Gonzaga Rowing coach, Glenn Putyrae.

 Deciding how to select captains causes coaches a ton of stress.

 Many coaches don’t like the typical process of letting the team vote for captains, claiming it turns into a popularity contest.
 Some coaches choose captains themselves.
 Others just don’t have any captains.

 Coach Putyrae’s process eliminates the popularity contest issue while teaching players valuable life skills that will aid them in life after sports.